Meet the islanders looking for romance in Love Island: Australia - TheNewsTrace

 She says: “I’m your naughty nurse.
 Guys speak to me as a result of I’m extraordinarily hilarious and their girlfriends are actually boring, ladies don’t like me… If I may describe myself in 5 phrases I’d simply say horny.”

-And one other factor: Erin got here out of a 3 12 months relationship earlier than the present.
-She’s pleased with her nursing diploma and thinks that folks underestimate her.
+And one other factor: Erin got here out of a 3 yr relationship earlier than the present.
+She’s happy with her nursing diploma and thinks that individuals underestimate her.

 Millie